About Velocity Charts

 More insights empower teams to take action and stay agile, encouraging continuous improvement.

 Filter out Milestones for more accurate averages

 Velocity Charts are meant to provide insights on how much work your team can realistically tackle.
-During short sprints of work, holidays, spikes to setup projects, or other downtimes, it's important to filter these Milestones out of your average velocity to truly reflect the capacity of your team.
+During short sprints of work, holidays, spikes to setup projects, or other downtimes, it's important to filter these time periods out of your average velocity to truly reflect the capacity of your team.

-Filter these Milestones from your velocity report to accurately resource plan and ensure continuous improvement is part of your agile workflow.
-Simply click on the checkbox next to each Milestone in the list on the bottom of the chart.
+Filter these Sprints or Milestones from your velocity report to accurately resource plan and ensure continuous improvement is part of your agile workflow.
+Simply click on the checkbox next to each Sprint or Milestone in the list on the bottom of the chart:

 Export your Velocity Report